-Hydrogenation is a process used to make oils solid by forcing hydrogen atoms into the polyunsaturated fatty acid molecules that make up oil.
-Partially hydrogenating oil makes it semi-solid (like butter), while fully hydrogenating oil turns the liquid into a solid (more like beef fat).
+Fully hydrogenated vegetable oil shortenings contain no trans-fats like partially hydrogenated shortenings.
+Hydrogenation is a process used to make oils thicker by forcing hydrogen atoms into the polyunsaturated fatty acid molecules that make up oil.
+Partial hydrogenation makes oil semi-solid (like margarine), while full hydrogenation turns the oil into a solid (more like beef fat).

 Fully hydrogenated oils can be used for cooking when they're blended with non-hydrogenated polyunsaturated oils to make them softer.
 Crisco brand shortening contains a mixture of fully hydrogenated oils and regular soybean oil.

 Harvard School of Public Health.
 "Shining the Spotlight On Trans-Fats." http://www.hsph.harvard.edu/nutritionsource/nutrition-news/transfats/.